 In order to deter perpetrators and build confidence in the governance of the Municipality, details of all successful cases of misconduct shall be publicized.
 Care shall be exercised, however, not to name an alleged offender, until such time that the entire disciplinary process has been finalised, up to and including final appeal.

 REPORTING

-The integrity management officer/champion shall report quarterly to the Municipal Public Accounts Committee (MPAC) and Council.
+Reports will be quarterly submitted to the Municipal Public Accounts Committee (MPAC) and Council.